 There are so many wonderful ways to build structures using recycled and natural materials, but this doesn’t automatically mean the building is “green.”
 Be careful not to replace one type of consumption with another type of consumption, and always try to keep your inputs and outputs in balance!

-In the PWGPDC we do have a lot more on this topic, about siting a building, using solar aspect, and all the different types of ecological building materials you can use, along with a bunch of excellent case studies.
-However, here in our course we only have time for a quick slideshow of these methods.
-Please go down your own rabbit hole with this inquiry, and be sure to check out the links in the resources section at the end of today’s class.
+Here in our course we only have time for a quick slideshow of these methods.
+Please go down your own rabbit hole with this inquiry, and be sure to check out the links in the resources section at the end of this article.

 Relevant Links and Resources